-The Fund may not purchase or sell commodities, except that this restriction shall not prohibit the Fund, subject to restrictions described in the Fund's Prospectus and elsewhere in this Statement of Additional Information, from purchasing, selling or entering into futures contracts, options on futures contracts, foreign currency forward contracts, foreign currency options, hybrid instruments, or any interest rate or securities-related or foreign currency-related hedging instrument, including swap agreements and other derivative instruments, subject to compliance with any applicable provisions of the federal securities or commodities laws.
+Real Estate A В C D E F The Fund may not purchase or sell real estate, although the Fund may purchase securities of issuers which deal in real estate, securities which are secured by interests in real estate, and securities which represent interests in real estate, and they may acquire and dispose of real estate or interests in real estate acquired through the exercise of their rights as a holder of debt obligations secured by real estate or interests.
+X X X X X X Commodities A В C D Е F The Fund may not purchase or sell commodities, except that the Fund may purchase and sell futures contracts and options, may enter into foreign exchange contracts and may enter into swap agreements and other financial transactions not requiring the delivery of physical commodities, including but not limited to, purchasing or selling commodity exchange-traded funds or exchange-traded notes.
+X X X X X The Fund may not purchase or sell commodities, except that this restriction shall not prohibit the Fund, subject to restrictions described in the Fund's Prospectus and elsewhere in this Statement of Additional Information, from purchasing, selling or entering into futures contracts, options on futures contracts, foreign currency forward contracts, foreign currency options, hybrid instruments, or any interest rate or securities-related or foreign currency-related hedging instrument, including swap agreements and other derivative instruments, subject to compliance with any applicable provisions of the federal securities or commodities laws.
+X Senior Securities A В C D E F The Fund may not issue senior securities, except for permitted borrowings or as otherwise permitted under the 1940 Act.
+X X X X X X

-Senior Securities

-The Fund may not issue senior securities, except for permitted borrowings or as otherwise permitted under the 1940 Act.

-- These restrictions shall be interpreted based upon no-action letters and other pronouncements of the staff of the Securities and Exchange Commission ("SEC").
+These restrictions shall be interpreted based upon no-action letters and other pronouncements of the staff of the Securities and Exchange Commission ("SEC").
 Under current pronouncements, certain Fund positions may be excluded from the definition of "senior security" so long as the Fund complies with applicable regulatory requirements.
-See "Borrowing" above. - The Fund currently intends to use the Bloomberg Industry Classification Standard ("BICS").
+See "Borrowing" above.

+The ALPS Global Opportunity Fund currently intends to use the Standard Industrial Classification System ("SIC").
 The use of any particular classification system is not a fundamental policy of the Fund.
-The Fund may use other classification titles, standards and systems from time to time as determined to be in the best interests of shareholders.
+The Fund may use other classification titles, standards, and systems from time to time, as it determines to be in the best interests of shareholders.